yeahoffline/CryptoDomainBlock/README.md

 # CryptoDomainBlock

+Compares domain names to prevent ads, scam, phishing and fake news

-Chrome extension for comparing domain names to prevent ads, scam, phishing and fake news.
+Crypto Domain Block is a browser extension for comparing domain names to prevent ads, scam, phishing and fake news.
-Uses a list to check locally for a "known & trusted" tld.
+It uses a local list to check for a 'known & trusted' domain / TLD (Top-Level-Domain) combination.
+'IDN homograph attack' detection included.

 [Google Chrome Webstore]